sharmasapna/titanic/README.md

 **titanic_prediction_with_score_0.78708_21july2021.ipynb**
-**This is my best prediction which got a  Kaggle score of 0.78708 till now!**
+**This is my best Titanic prediction with score of 78.708% till now!**
 Highlights:
 1. Family feature created by summing Parch, SibSp
 2. Isalone feature created where Family = 0